jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

         print ch, "oops" # to pass the charters from the missing page 214
 ```

 The `try: except:` blocks are made necessary by the fact that in my OCR output, the data for pg 214 somehow got missed out, but they're generally a good idea.
+You will inevitably have anomalies in your text that you will have to isolate and work around.
+Python is very helpful here in that you can do a lot more in the `except:` clause beyond just printing "oops".
+You could call a function that performs a whole separate operation on those anomalous bits.

 Once we're satisfied that line 1 and line 2 in the 'text' field for each charter are the Italian Summary and the marginal notation respectively, we can make another iteration of the charters dictionary, removing those lines from the text field and creating new fields in the charter entry for them.
 NOTA BENE: we are now modifying a data structure in memory rather than editing successive text files.